curl/everything-curl/http-redirects.md

 and keep going to the new URI from now on when the original URI is requested.

 The temporary alternative is 302.
-Right now the server wants the client to send a GET request to B, but it shouldn’t cache this but keep trying the original URI when directed to it.
+Right now the server wants the client to send a GET request to B, but it shouldn't cache this but keep trying the original URI when directed to it.

 Note that both 301 and 302 will make browsers do a GET in the next request,